 In the past few years I have been to 30 countries, 5 continents and countless cities, all in the name of my bucket list.
 And in honor of my 45th (YIKES!) birthday today, I wanted to create a list of my favorite forty-five bucket list checks from around the world.
+The ultimate things to do before you die.

 Hopefully, you will find bucket list ideas and inspiration from these…